Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-• Changing an instance type (resizing) can adjust the compute, memory, and storage capacities to better meet your application’s demands, potentially improving performance or reducing costs.
+• Changing an instance type (resizing) can adjust the compute, memory, and storage capacities to better meet the application’s demands, potentially improving performance or reducing costs.
 To change an instance type, the Instance must first be stopped.

 Course Curriculum